by Robert Wilkinson

 Here's ELO doing Jeff's tune "Turn To Stone"

-Here's the music video to the great Jeff Lynne tune, "Calling America."
+Here's the music video for the great Jeff Lynne tune, "Calling America."

 In a historical note, Jeff helped Sir George Martin produce the two "final" original Beatles songs that appeared on "Anthology," both of which sailed high in the charts.
 For your enjoyment, "Free As A Bird" and "Real Love."

 In a fitting end to this Jeff Lynne birthday tribute, the Wilburys were going to add Del Shannon to their lineup after Roy Orbison died.
 Unfortunately, Del died before they could record what would be another historic session, but we do have this gem by the Traveling Wilburys, their studio version of the Del Shannon monster hit, "Runaway."